aftabkhalid/designs/README.md

-# ak-website
+# Designs

-This is my personal static website.
+This is my personal GH-PAGES based website.

 ## Commands